Lecture 5

 post = Post.objects.get(id=1)

-filter() chains are AND conditions.
-For OR (or negation), use Q objects:
+filter() keyword arguments are always AND.
+For SQL OR or NOT, use Q objects:

 from django.db.models import Q